maierfelix/Watcher/README.md

 # Watcher
-Watcher is a standalone 2KB micro-library, written in ES6.
-Watcher tracks any changes on your website, or any specific element on it.
+Watcher is a standalone 3KB micro-library, written in ES6.
+Watcher tracks all happening changes on your website, or any specific element on it.

 ## Features
  - Track any changes, happening inside your DOM.